matrix-org/synapse/docs/specification.rst

 Modifying aliases
 -----------------
+- path to edit aliases
+- format when retrieving list of aliases.
+NOT complete list.
-- Adding / removing aliases.
+- format for adding aliases.

 Permissions
 -----------